replikativ/replikativ/README.md

 - Find a better hash-function than 32 bit standard in Clojure(Script).
 Probably use SHA-1 like git.
 - Evaluate lowest-common-ancestor algorithms if merging becomes too expansive.
+  See also lca in haskell (including repository monad): http://slideshare.net/ekmett/skewbinary-online-lowest-common-ancestor-search#btnNext
 - Make usage from JavaScript straightforward (including JSON merging).

 ## License